Aider-AI/aider/website/docs/troubleshooting/edit-errors.md

 capable models.

 Weaker models
-are more pront to
+are more prone to
 disobeying the system prompt instructions.
-Most local models are just barely capable of working with aider, so editing errors should be expected.
+Most local models are just barely capable of working with aider, so editing errors are probably unavoidable.

 ## Reduce distractions